adamkelker/azure-network-protocols/README.md

 <p>

  4.)
 We are going to want to retrieve the private IP address of our Ubuntu VM and then attempt to ping it from within our Windows 10 VM using wireshark.
 To ping the private IP address of the Ubuntu machine open CMD or Powershell on the Windows machine and type: ping 10.0.0.5 or whatever the private IP address is for your Ubuntu machine.

+ Now we are going to retrieve the private IP address of our Ubuntu VM, then attempt to ping it from our Windows 10 VM using wireshark.

+To initiate the ping, open either CMD or PowerShell on the Windows machine and type: ping 10.0.0.5.
+By executing this command, we will be attempting to ping the Ubuntu VM from the Windows 10 VM, and Wireshark will capture the network traffic for analysis.

 <p>
 <img src="https://imgur.com/zmJzyne.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>